RuoyuChen10/Sim2Word/README.md

 ![](./images/results/sort.jpg)

-## The frame work of interpreting similarity
+## The framework of interpreting similarity

 ![](images/Fig2.png)

-It's paper's Section 3 implementation, please refer to `Multi_Identity_topk.py` (set `topk = 1`).
+It's the paper's Section 3 implementation, please refer to `Multi_Identity_topk.py` (set `topk = 1`).

 ```shell
 python Multi_Identity_topk.py
 ```

-After that, you can get the results from fold [results](./results), you can get some visualization results from a fold called `cam`, another fold called `json` stores the experiment values, than you can use this to get quantitive results:
+After that, you can get the results from fold [results](./results), you can get some visualization results from a fold called `cam`, and another fold called `json` stores the experiment values, then you can use this to get quantitive results:

 ```
 cd results
 python AUC_most_attributes.py
 ```
-Pay attention to modify the placeholders in the python file, such as `args.Json_fold`.
+Pay attention to modifying the placeholders in the Python file, such as `args.Json_fold`.

 You can also use this to get the top-5 most representative attribute: